Stars management rips Tyler Seguin, Jamie Benn for 'not getting it done'

 "They are f---ing horses---, I don't know how else to put it," Lites told reporters Friday, according to The Athletic.
 "The team was OK.
 But Seguin and Benn were terrible."

-And that analysis, which Lites said also comes from owner Tom Gaglardi, came after the Stars' 2-0 shutout victory against the Nashville Predators on Thursday.
+And that analysis, which Lites said also comes from owner Tom Gaglardi, followed the Stars' 2-0 shutout victory against the Nashville Predators on Thursday.

-Benn, who is making $13 million this season, leads the team with 15 goals and has 15 assists.
+Benn, who is making $13 million this season, leads the team with 15 goals to go with 15 assists.
 Seguin, who signed an eight-year, $78.8 million extension, is tied for second on the team with 11 goals, and he has 21 assists.

 "For me, it's pissed me off," Lites said.
 "What nobody says is what is completely obvious to me: We are getting terrible play from our top two players. ...
 We are a stars-driven league, and our stars aren't getting it done.